What is Enterprise Architecture (EA)?

-An Enterprise Architecture (EA) is a set of concepts (with their principles) applied to an enterprise system.
-Enterprise Architecture is visualized in a conceptual or architecture blueprint or another integral design that uses strategy as input.
+According to Dragon1, an Enterprise Architecture (EA) consists of a set of concepts (with their principles) applied to an enterprise system or structure.
+Enterprise Architecture is visualized and managed in a conceptual or architecture blueprint or another integral design that uses strategy as input.

-The programs and projects that carry out the transformation use these data-driven decision-making visualizations and views of the Enterprise Architectures (i.e., the Designs).
-EA, with that, directs and guides business change.
+The programs and projects that carry out transition use these data-driven decision-making visualizations and views of the Enterprise Architectures (i.e., the Designs).
+EA, with that, directs and guides strategic change and innovation.

 The Bridge between Strategy and Transformation

-Positioning Enterprise Architecture as the bridge between strategy and (digital) transformation of the business or organization is becoming increasingly common.
+Positioning Enterprise Architecture between strategy and (digital) transformation of the organization or business unit is increasingly accepted.
 The strategy states what the owners/clients and stakeholders want to achieve regarding their goals, objectives, priorities, and requirements.

-Enterprise Architecture is a coherent set of concepts applied to an enterprise system or structure.
+Enterprise Architecture is a set of concepts applied to an enterprise system.
 So, an EA diagram at the conceptual level should only show the concepts necessary to be implemented in the organization because of the strategy and business model.

 When it is clear what the essential concepts are to be implemented in the organization (as part of the architecture), every concept can be detailed into elements at a logical level.
-One can create and visualize concept diagrams showing the impact of change and implementation costs.
-One can also visualize and show all the elements of all the concepts together in a layered blueprint, as below.
+One can create and visualize concept diagrams showing the impact of change or implementation costs.
+One can also visualize and show all the concepts' elements together in a layered blueprint for digital transformation.

 What Enterprise Architects often encounter is the necessary input they need for modeling and visualizing EA.
 The strategy is usually fragmented, inconsistent, has no status, is without ownership, is outdated, unfindable, is a big secret, and is inaccessible.